JinCodingKim/Pandamonium-Nutrition/README.md

 ## Issues

-The website has bug updating values within the cart as of 02/2/2018.
+The website is fully functional as of: 03/14/2018

-In-process of adding extra functions:

-* ~~Home screen pop-up modal~~
-* ~~Dual option buttons for alerts~~

 ## Requirements